(PRWEB) October 9, 2000

 About Computer Technology Link Corporation

-Computer Technology Link Corporation (CTL) is a global corporation with offices throughout North America and Asia.
-CTLs various facilities manufacture, market and distribute Personal Computers, Monitors and Servers.
+CTL is a global corporation with offices in North America and Europe.
+CTL’s various facilities manufacture, market and distribute Personal Computers, Google Chromebox Computers, Rugged Chromebook Tablets, Chromebooks for Education and Monitors.
 CTL is committed to expanding international and domestic operations by continually evolving to meet the needs of an ever changing market.
-CTL is headquarterd in Beaverton, Oregon.
-More information about CTL, the Student Education Lab Program and CTLs products can be found at www.ctl.net and www.ctlmonitors.com.
+CTL is headquartered in Beaverton, Oregon.

 Executive Vice President